 \begin{theorem} The Coleman map induces an isomorphism of $\Lambda(\GG^+)$-modules

 \end{theorem}

 The quotient $\mathscr{U}_{\infty,1}^+/\CC_{\infty,1}^+$ is a local analogue, at infinite level, of the cyclotomic units inside the global units, whose indices compute class numbers in the cylotomic tower (Theorem \ref{thm:cyclo units class number}).
-This theorem, then, provides a remarkable and deep connection between class groups and the $p$-adic zeta function.
-Its proof will occupy the entire next section.
+They will in turn be related (cf.\ Corollary \ref{cor:CFTunits2}) to the Galois modules appearing in the formulation of the Iwasawa Main Conjecture.
+This theorem is hence the first step into proving a remarkable and deep connection between class groups and the $p$-adic zeta function, which will be the main purpose of the Iwasawa Main Conjecture.